-To test the effects of multiple independent variables on the density of caribou in the NPRA survey area, the transect strips in the 2002-2004 and 2005-2012 NPRA survey areas were subdivided into 124 and 164 grid cells. respectively.
+To test the effects of multiple independent variables on the density of caribou in the NPRA survey area, the transect strips in the 2002-2004 and 2005-2013 NPRA survey areas were subdivided into 124 and 164 grid cells, respectively.
 Each grid cell was 1.6 km wide by 3.2 or 4.8 km long, depending on the transect length (Figure 4).
-Within each cell, we calculated the caribou numbers for each survey, mean NDVI values from 2012, proportion of tussock-tundra habitat (as a proportion of land area), proportion of wet habitats (a combination of the Carex aquatilis, flooded tundra, wet tundra, and sedge/grass meadow classes as a proportion of land area), distance from the Beaufort Sea coast (km), percent coverage by snow on 1 June 2012, transect number (as a measure of a west-to-east density gradient; Lawhead et al. 2006), presence or absence of Fish Creek or Judy Creek, and presence or absence of the proposed ASDP road corridor.
+Within each cell, we calculated the caribou numbers for each survey, mean NDVI values from 2013, proportion of tussock-tundra habitat (as a proportion of land area), proportion of wet habitats (a combination of the Carex aquatilis, flooded tundra, wet tundra, and sedge/grass meadow classes as a proportion of land area). distance from the Beaufort Sea coast (km), percent coverage by snow on 1-2 June 2013, transect number (as a measure of a west-to-east density gradient; Lawhead et al. 2006), presence or absence of Fish Creek or Judy Creek, and presence or absence of the proposed ASDP road corridor.
+In the 2013 analysis, we added a model with the 5 geographic zones (Coastal, North, Southwest, and Southeast) used in previous analyses as an independent variable.

-The spatial pattern of NDVI_Peak is highly correlated across years so we used the value of NDVI_Peak from 2012 in multi-year analyses.
-NDVI_621 from 2012 was used only for analysis of 2012 calving density.
-We tested various models for calving density in 2012 and the density in each season for the combined years 2002-2012.
+The spatial pattern of NDVI\Peak is highly correlated across years so we used the value of NDVI\Peak from 2013 in multi-year analyses.
+Because only 4 caribou were observed during the NPRA calving survey in 2013, we did not conduct a separate analysis of that survey.
+We tested various models for the density in each season for the combined years 2002-2013.
 Data from 2001 were not included in this analysis because the NPRA survey area that year was smaller than in subsequent years.
 A GEE analysis (SPSS version 18.0 software, SPSS Inc., Chicago, IL) using a negative binomial distribution and a log link, was used to test for differences in the number of caribou among the different grid cells.
-In this analysis, each survey was treated as independent; various combinations of NDVI Peak, NDVI 621, snow cover, distance to coast, proportion of tussock tundra, proportion of wet habitats, transect number, presence of Fish or Judy creeks, and presence of the proposed road were within-subject effects; survey date was a between-subject effect; and the natural logarithm of the area of each grid cell was the offset term.
+In this analysis, each survey was treated as independent; various combinations of NDVI Peak, distance to coast, proportion of tussock tundra, proportion of wet habitats, transect number, presence of Fish or Judy creeks, and presence of the proposed road were within-subject effects; survey date was a between-subject effect; and the natural logarithm of the area of each grid cell was the offset term.
 An exchangeable working correlation matrix was used to model dependencies among grid cells during surveys.
-In 2012, we used a Maximum Likelihood Estimate of the negative binomial ancillary parameter and used the mean estimate in all models to facilitate model selection.
+We used a Maximum Likelihood Estimate of the negative binomial ancillary parameter and used the mean estimate in all models to facilitate model selection.
+Independent variables with Pearson correlation coefficients >0.5 were not included in the same model.
+One grid cell located on the outer Colville River delta was removed because it was mostly barren ground and was an outlier in most analyses, leaving a total of 163 grid cells in the analysis.